 Following the Grenfell Tower fire in June 2017 the Government established a Building Safety Progamme with the aim of “ensuring that residents of high-rise residential buildings are safe, and feel safe from the risk of fire, now and in the future.”

-At 31 October 2018, 457 residential blocks and public buildings over 18 metres in England had been identified as having Aluminium Composite Material (ACM) cladding, i.e. of the same or similar type to that applied to Grenfell Tower.
-Of the 457, 410 blocks are described as “unlikely to meet current Building Regulation guidance.”
+At 31 January 2019, 361 residential blocks and public buildings over 18 metres in England had been identified as having Aluminium Composite Material (ACM) cladding, i.e. of the same or similar type to that applied to Grenfell Tower and are described as “unlikely to meet current Building Regulation guidance.”

 Affected long leaseholders are best advised to seek professional legal advice and assistance.
 The Leasehold Advisory Service and the Leasehold Knowledge Partnership (LKP, which also acts as the secretariat for the All-Party Parliamentary Group (APPG) on leasehold reform) are potential sources of advice.
 The LKP has a dedicated email address for email@example.com.
 The APPG was due to consider fire safety issues at its meeting on 26 April 2018.